 The number one trap is failing to take action.
-This is why 95% of most IP owners never make money.
+That is why 95% of most IP owners never make money.
 The best thing you can do with your IP is to take action in the marketplace.
 That means getting out into the market – testing it, proving it, and promoting it to potential licensing partners.
 If you don’t do anything with it, nothing will happen.

 And that’s one of the biggest traps that most IP owners fall into.
 It’s also one of the easiest traps to avoid.
-Taking action doesn’t mean that you have to jump into it without knowing what to do and how to do it.
+Taking action doesn’t mean that you have to jump into it without knowing what to do and how.
 It simply means you start the process of licensing, whether that’s researching potential partners, sending out introduction emails, or visiting a trade show.
 Any of these actions help you avoid the “failing to take action” trap.

 The second trap is putting a “one price fits all” price tag on your IP.
-This assumes a certain royalty rate will work for everybody.
+That assumes a certain royalty rate will work for everybody.
 But this approach can price you out of the market.
 If you wind up asking for a royalty rate that’s too high, it doesn’t leave enough room for profits.
-If your IP still has a lot of development risk, it needs a lower royalty rate to make it worthwhile for your parter to take the risk.
+If your IP still has a lot of development risk, it needs a lower royalty rate to make it worthwhile for your partner to take the risk.
 On the other hand, if your royalty rate is too low, you wind up leaving money on the table.
 Once you sign the licensing agreement, it’s hard to go back and “renegotiate” for a higher royalty.